-The mailing protocol followed a modified Dillman approach (Dillman, et.al., 2009) with a total of four mailings: an initial mailing, a reminder postcard, and three follow-up mailings, each of which was slightly different with the objective of increasing response.
+The mailing protocol followed a modified Dillman approach (Dillman, et.al., 2009) with a total of four mailings: an initial mailing, a reminder postcard, and two follow-up mailings.
 The second mailing was sent via USPS Priority Mail, while all other mailings were sent First Class.
-The third mailing contained the shortened version of the questionnaire.
-The second and third mailings targeted potentially Spanish-speaking households.
-An additional fourth mailing was sent to households targeted for the Spanish questionnaire.
+The final mailing contained the shortened version of the Spanish questionnaire.
+Unlike in Cycle 1, the Cycle 2 mailings targeted potentially Spanish-speaking households starting with the initial mailing.
 The contents of the mailings are further described in Table 3-1 below.
-Cover letters in English can be found in Appendix A and coverletters in Spanish are in Appendix B. All cover letters include a list of Frequently Asked Questions (FAQs) on the back.
+Cover letters in English can be found in Appendix A and cover letters in Spanish are in Appendix B. All cover letters include a list of Frequently Asked Questions (FAQs) on the back.
 These FAQs in both English and Spanish are in Appendix C.